Page 11 Form 1023 (Rev. 9-98) 11:50 PM 8/8/00 LC

 following points:

-activities in furtherance of its beliefs must be exclusively religious,
+in furtherance of its beliefs must be exclusively religious, and